Our lab website has moved!

 to find out more

-We are currently looking for post-doctoral fellow/research fellows, research officers, graduate students and research interns.
+We are currently looking for research fellows, research associates/assistants, graduate students and research interns.
 Please see job openings.

 If you are interested in participating in our research studies, please leave us your email down below and we will contact you again if you fit the requirements for any of our studies.

-The Multimodal Neuroimaging in Neuropsychiatric Disorders Laboratory (MNNDL) is a multidisciplinary research laboratory at the Centre for Cognitive Neuroscience, Neuroscience and Behavioral Disorders Program at Duke-NUS Medical School in Singapore.
+The Multimodal Neuroimaging in Neuropsychiatric Disorders Laboratory (MNNDL) is a multidisciplinary research laboratory at the Center for Sleep and Cognition, Department of Medicine, Yong Loo Lin School of Medicine, National University of Singapore.

 Our lab studies the human neural bases of cognitive functions and the associated vulnerability patterns in aging and neuropsychiatric disorders using multimodal neuroimaging and psychophysical techniques.
-We are interested in the large-scale brain structural and functional networks in healthy developing and ageing brain and symptoms-related changes in diseases such as neurodegenerative disorders and psychosis.
+We are interested in the large-scale brain structural and functional networks in healthy developing and aging brain and symptoms-related changes in diseases such as neurodegenerative disorders and psychosis.
 Statistical, computational, and machine learning methods are developed to analyze and fuse multimodal neuroimaging data.
 By integrating longitudinal behavior, neuroimaging, and genotype data, our long-term goal is to investigate the interactions among brain network dynamics, behavior, diseases, and genotypes to develop non-invasive biomarkers for early detection, differential diagnosis, progression monitoring, and treatment design.

 This website was last updated on 25th August 2016.